gasnew/cedar/api/README.md

 ## Calling the API

 I've been using [httpie](https://httpie.org/) for sending requests to the API to see how things are working.
-For example, this is how you would set up a room and add a couple of musicians to it:
+For example, this is how you would set up a room, add a couple of musicians to it, and start a recording:

 ```bash
 # Create the room, using jq to get the room ID